Awards and Recognition

 How to make a Nomination:

-To nominate an individual for the Outstanding Emerging Educator, Outstanding Educator, Outstanding Administrator, or Lifetime Achievement award, two letters of recommendation are required.
-Both nominators must be current OAKE members.
+To nominate an individual for the Outstanding Emerging Educator, Outstanding Educator, Outstanding Administrator, or Lifetime Achievement award, at least two nominations with recommendation letters must be submitted by current OAKE members.
+Nominations must be submitted by September 1st via the button at the bottom of this page.

 To nominate an individual or research team for any of the Outstanding Research Awards, submit at least one example of their research (e.g., a published journal article or a dissertation).
 Self-nominations are accepted, and at least one researcher must be a current OAKE member.